lp2212/FreeCodeCamp/README.md

 # FreeCodeCamp
 FreeCodeCamp repos
-Test 1-5 for Data Analyst with Python
+Test 1-5 for Data Analysis with Python